Safe Sports Social Awards

 Safe Sports Star of the Year: This award recognizes a person not associated with Safe Sports Network who through words/actions demonstrates his/her commitment to ensuring youth sports safety.

-Click Here to see the Primary Bank Perserverance Scholarship Recipient for 2017.
+Click Here to see Primary Bank Perseverance Scholarship Recipients.

 2018 Safe Sports Social Star of the Year Winner